Alex Call Preview, Player Props: Nationals vs. Phillies

 - The Phillies pitching staff ranks ninth in the league with a collective nine strikeouts per nine innings.

-- The Phillies have the 11th-ranked team ERA across all league pitching staffs (4.01).
+- The Phillies' 3.99 team ERA ranks 10th across all league pitching staffs.

-- Phillies pitchers combine to rank 12th in baseball in home runs surrendered (139 total, 1.1 per game).
+- The Phillies rank 11th in baseball in home runs surrendered (139 total, 1.1 per game).

-- Sanchez (1-3) gets the starting nod for the Phillies in his 12th start of the season.
-He's put together a 3.39 ERA in 58 1/3 innings pitched, with 53 strikeouts.
+- Wheeler (9-5) is going for his 10th victory when he takes the mound for the Phillies in his 25th start of the season.
+He has a 3.56 ERA in 144 2/3 innings pitched, with 160 strikeouts.

-- The left-hander last pitched on Friday, Aug.
-11 against the Minnesota Twins, when he went six innings, allowing two earned runs while giving up six hits.
+- In his last appearance on Tuesday against the Toronto Blue Jays, the righty tossed seven innings, allowing one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.